TravisWheelerLab/Mirage/README.md

 ## Dependencies

 Mirage has no build dependencies beyond the C standard library, but it does have several runtime dependencies.
-These are described below.
-Executables should exist somewhere in the user's `PATH`.
+These are listed below.
+The build process will include suitable versions of each in the build output, so there is no need to install them manually.

 **blat** - <http://www.kentinformatics.com/index.html>